-In 2022, Deutsche Bank expects to focus on three key areas.
+In 2022, Deutsche Bank expects the CRU to focus on three key areas.
 Firstly, further reducing the costs including internal service allocations.
-In line with its previous communication, Deutsche Bank targets adjusted costs excluding transformation charges of $\in$ 0.8 billion for the full year for CRU.
-Secondly, continuing to manage the risk of the portfolio while de-risking opportunistically.
-In aggregate, Deutsche Bank expects to report negative revenues for the year 2022 for CRU driven by funding costs, hedging costs, mark-to-market impacts and from portfolio exits, which will be partially offset by income from loan portfolios.
+In line with its previous statements, Deutsche Bank targets an adjusted cost base excluding transformation charges of \in 0.8 billion for the full year.
+Secondly, continuing to risk manage the portfolio whilst de-risking opportunistically.
+In aggregate, Deutsche Bank expects to report negative revenues for the year 2022 for the CRU which will be driven by funding costs, hedging costs, mark-to-market impacts and losses from portfolio exits, which will be partially offset by income from loan portfolios.
 Thirdly, simplifying the division's infrastructure through decommissioning of applications, closing trading books, exiting locations and legal entities.